Happy holidays! Here at Nanny Parent Connection, we want to share how to include your nanny in your holiday celebrations and traditions.

 These could be things around town, such as the model train displays that happen in many cities or large light displays put up by your city or town, things like that.

-I know a lot of cities also have activities where kids can go and see reindeer, that’s always really exciting and I know kids come up with a lot of really great questions whenever they see the reindeer and are thinking about the holiday season, this could be sleigh rides, any event like that.
+Many cities also have activities where kids can go and see reindeer, that’s always really exciting and kids come up with a lot of really great questions whenever they see the reindeer and are thinking about the holiday season.
+This could be sleigh rides, or any event like that.

 You can do a Google search for holiday activities just type in your town’s name plus the term “holiday activities” and see what results pop up.
 You can also try using “holiday activities near me”.
-I guarantee you will definitely find some activities that were not on your radar before.
+You will likely find some activities that were not on your radar before.

 You can also work together with your nanny to include a sense of the spirit of giving with your child.